Fabriquants d'objets connectés

 Before placing a product with digital elements on the market, manufacturers shall draw up the technical documentation referred to in Article 31.

-Manufacturers shall indicate the name, registered trade name or registered trade mark of the manufacturer, and the postal address, email address or other digital contact details, as well as, where applicable, the website at which the manufacturer can be contacted, on the product with digital elements, on its packaging or in a document accompanying the product with digital elements.
-That information shall also be included in the information and instructions to the user referred to in Annex II.
+Manufacturers shall indicate the name, registered trade name or registered trademark of the manufacturer, and the postal address, email address or other digital contact details, as well as, where applicable, the website where the manufacturer can be contacted, on the product with digital elements, on its packaging or in a document accompanying the product with digital elements.
+That information shall also be included in the information and instructions to the user set out in Annex II.
 The contact details shall be in a language which can be easily understood by users and market surveillance authorities.

 European flag